 What’s Considered Tall?

-Tall is of course relative so the first thing we need to consider is what’s tall?
-When doing my research, I had my 6’6″ friend in mind which by most standard would be considered very tall but in the NBA that’s about average!
+Tall is of course relative, so the first thing we need to consider is what’s tall?
+When doing my research, I had my 6’6″ friend in mind, which by most standards would be considered very tall, but in the NBA that’s about average!

 Unfortunately, it’s pretty common to see relatively high ceilings but a bed that’s only about 6 feet in length.
 So while there are certainly Class B RVs that can accommodate a taller person’s need for more headroom, it’s going to be difficult to get a bed that’s the right length.

-I’ll be looking at the entire picture of each RV including bed length, interior height (across the entire rig), and the size of the driving area.
+I’ll be looking at the entire picture of each RV including bed length, interior height (across the entire rig), and the size of the driving area, so let’s see what class B RVs for tall explorers I’ve found, along with some unique bedrooms!

 - Best Overall: Pleasure-Way Ontour